mplx/jennifer-lang/docs/technical/rejected.md

 literal `%`.
 The rule is uniform and easy to remember; the migration cost was small (five test strings in this repo).

+## Verbatim print builtin (`io.print` / `io.println`)

+Considered: a plain `io.print(s)` / `io.println(s)` that writes a
+string with no format interpretation - the safe primitive for "just emit this string," since a dynamic value passed as `io.printf(s)` misparses any `%` it contains (a generated password, user input, or file bytes containing `%c` reads as an unknown verb, `%s` as a missing argument).

+Rejected because:

+- It is a second way to do a job `printf` already covers.
+Any string prints with `printf("%s", s)`, so `print(s)` is convenience sugar over that - exactly the "no two `printf` flavors for the same job" case stance 1 (one way per thing) rules out.
+- Keeping a single output entry point (`printf` / `sprintf` / `eprintf`) keeps the surface uniform; a reader never wonders which printer a program uses.
+- The counter-argument - that a verbatim printer is a *distinct* primitive (no format language at all) rather than a printf flavor - is real but does not clear stance 1's bar: the observable job ("put this string on stdout") is the same, and the language prefers one canonical spelling even when a shorthand would be safer.

+The accepted trade-off: `printf("%s", s)` is the **mandatory** idiom for any dynamic or untrusted string, and `printf(s)` on such a value is a latent bug.
+Documented in [io.md](../libraries/io.md) so the footgun is called out at the source rather than papered over with a second builtin.

 ## Methods on structs

 Considered during M15.5 (`time` library) planning: let structs